Jane Hurst

 Jane Louise Hurst OBE FRSB is the William Prescott Professor of Animal Science at the University of Liverpool.
 She is Head of Mammalian Behaviour & Evolution.
 She studies scent communication between mammals, as well as animal welfare and pest control.
 She served as the president of the Association for the Study of Animal Behaviour from 2010 to 2012.

 Early life and education

 Hurst earned her bachelor's degree in science at the University of Birmingham.
 She was inspired to study behavioural ecology after reading Mice All Over by Peter Crowcroft.
 She earned her PhD in 1984 on the behavioural ecology of the house mouse Mus domesticus.
+Hurst became inspired after discovering Peter Crowcroft's book "Mice All Over".
 During her PhD she watched wild mice in agricultural buildings, studying their social organisation and ability to live at such high population densities.

 Research and career

 Hurst joined the University of Nottingham as a postdoctoral researcher in 1985, obtained a Science and Engineering Research Council (SERC) Postdoctoral Research Fellowship from 1986 to 1988, a SERC Advanced Fellowship from 1989 to 1984 and an Agricultural and Food Research Council (AFRC)/BBSRC Advanced Fellowship from 1994 to 1998.
 Hurst works on the mechanisms and evolution of scent communication in animals.
 She is interested in the roles of volatile and non-volatile scents.
 She was appointed the William Prescott Professor of Animal Science at the University of Liverpool in 1998 and Head of Mammalian Behaviour & Evolution Group.

 Her main research interests are in the chemobiology of competitive signalling in mammals.
 Hurst became interested in the signals that determine animal mate choice.
 She is interested in how scents are used in sexual communications.
 She demonstrated that the quality of an animal's odour determines the chances that it will be selected as a mate.
 She found that female mice prefer to nest with their sisters, irrespective of whether they knew each other before.
 Specifically, female house mice prefer partners that share their own major urinary protein genotype.
 In the absence of this phenotype match, females preferred partners with whom they share multiple-loci across the genome.